Skip to content

 When exploring the best narrow feet cross-training shoes for HIIT, a shoe has to have a width that aligns with the demands of HIIT workouts.

-This means a shoe needs to be snug enough to keep you locked in place when jumping, doing classes, and various HIIT workouts.
+This means a shoe needs to be snug enough to keep you locked in place when jumping, doing classes, and doing various HIIT workouts.
 The last thing you want during HIIT workouts is sliding around in shoes that are too wide for your feet.

 My Top Pick: Nike Zoom Metcon Turbo 2